Skip to main content

 movedata__Platform_Key__c

-ID of the donation record in the source platform
+Identifier for the account record in your source platform

 Did this answer your question?